 If you decide to submit your manuscript for publication in a research journal, it is important to understand the common journal metrics which help you decide whether the journal is suitable for your publication or not.

-Here are some of the most popular metrics used for the calculation of journal metric, and these metric, are usually divided into different categories on the basis of source, like Web of Science, Google Scholar, Scopus, and the Journal Citation Report sources used for the calculation of the journal metric.
+Here are some of the most popular metrics used for the calculation of journal metrics, and these metrics, are usually divided into different categories on the basis of source, like Web of Science, Google Scholar, Scopus, and the Journal Citation Report sources used for the calculation of the journal metric.

-The database used to calculate each journal or magazine metrics on the basis of the criteria set and the statements and figures that are used to measure the prestige of a journal within its database.
+The database is used to calculate each journal or magazine’s metrics on the basis of the criteria set and the statements and figures that are used to measure the prestige of a journal within its database.

-In general all the reputed journal are analysis on the basis of the following metrics.
+In general, all the reputed journals are analyzed on the basis of the following metrics.

-Please note: There are no perfect indicators for the evaluation of the journal metric and the pro and cons of each of the metric system of measures is there.
+Please note: There are no perfect indicators for the evaluation of the journal metric and the pro and cons of each of the metric systems of measures are there.
 However, we must trust some metrics for the selection of a suitable journal for our research paper, which will save our time and effort, and ensures a quality solution.